-These coffee filter flowers are one of my favorite art projects to do with kids.
+These are seriously one of my favorite art projects to do with kids.
 Of course, my son likes to say that I have a lot of favorite art and science activities, “like you have a lot of favorite books!”
 He’s got a point, but I digress.

 When I first tried this with my preschoolers, I went in knowing they’d enjoy it.
 However, I couldn’t have predicted their level of interest!!
 We were practically drowning in beautiful flowers when we were done.